1875 Kentucky Derby

 The 1875 Kentucky Derby was the first running of the Kentucky Derby.
 The race took place on May 17, 1875.
 The first Kentucky Derby was a 1.5-mile race, and the traditional distance of 1.25 miles was not established until the 1896 Derby.
 Thirteen of the fifteen jockeys in the race, including winner Oliver Lewis, were African-American.
 Attendance was estimated at 10,000.

 The winner was Aristides, by two lengths.
-His jockey was Oliver Lewis, his trainer was Ansel Williamson, and his owner was H.P.
-McGrath.
+His jockey was Oliver Lewis, his trainer was Ansel Williamson, and his owner was H. Price McGrath.
 Aristides' half-brother and stablemate Chesapeake also ran in the race.
 Both Aristides' jockey and trainer were black.
 Aristides's time of 2 minutes and 37.75 seconds was at the time a world record for the distance.

-The present day Kentucky Derby has seen a massive numbers increase since then.
-With the growth of the Kentucky Derby as of 2021, the derby, still held at Churchill Downs, can see in-person attendance as high as 65,000 with an average of around 50,000 spectators.
-These numbers do not include off-track spectators.

 Full results

 Payout

 The winner received a purse of $2,850.
 The second-place finisher received $200.

-The winner of the 2021 Derby received a $1,860,000 payout from the $3,000,000 purse.
-A massive increase from earlier derbies.